-FORM 10-Q

-(Mark One)

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended September 30, 2023

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to

-Commission file number 001-39790

-MATTERPORT, INC.

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-352 East Java Drive

-Sunnyvale, California 94089 (Address of Principal Executive Offices, including zip code)

-(Address of Principal Executive Offices, including zip code)

-(650) 641-2241 (Registrant's telephone number, including area code) N/A

-(Former name, former address and former fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol Name of each exchange on which registered Class A Common Stock, par value of \$0.0001 per share MTTR The Nasdaq Global Market
+To 352 East Java Drive TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANT For the transition period from NGE ACT OF 1934 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANT For the transition period from NGE ACT OF 1934 For the transition period from NGE ACT OF 1934 MATTERPORT, INC. (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) (10 (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) (State or other jurisdiction of incorporation or organization) (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) (State or other jurisdiction of incorporation or organization) (State or other jurisdiction of incorporation or organization) (State or other jurisdiction of incorporation or organization) (State or other jurisdiction of incorporation or organization) To 352 East Java Drive 85-1695048 I.R.S.
+Employer lentification No.) Comments California 04000 Sunnyvale, California 94089 (Address of Principal Executive Offices, including zip code) (650) 641-2241 (Registrant's telephone number, including area code) N/A (Former name, former address and former fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: Trading Title of each class Symbol Name of each exchange on which registered Class A Common Stock, par value of \$0.0001 per share MTTR The Nasdaq Global Market emerging growth company.
+See the definitions of "lar company" in Rule 12b-2 of the Exchange Act. · · · · · · · · · · · · · · · · · · · 1 0 1 5 Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark or revised financial accounting standards provided pursual Indicate by check mark whether the registrant is a shell control of the registrant had 301,235,621 shares of Class A common ant to Section 13(a) of the Exchange Act. □ d in Rule 12b-2 of the Act).
+Yes □ No ☒ d for complying with any new

 Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports); and (2) has been subject to such filing requirements for the past 90 days.
-Yes x No O
+Yes x No o

 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes x No O
+Yes x No o